jekyll/jekyll/site/docs/frontmatter.md

 file and also in any layouts or includes that the page or post in question relies on.

+A file can also have an attendant .metadata file which contains its front matter separately; this is useful if you want to use Jekyll alongside some other system which can't read Jekyll's front matter format.
+The .metadata file is a pure YAML file without the triple dashes.
+Any metadata in the file itself takes precedence over the metadata in the external file, and files with external metadata are marked by Jekyll to be processed.

 <div class="note warning">
   <h5>UTF-8 Character Encoding Warning</h5>
   <p>